 Things that make this airplane safe

 There is no doubt that this is a safe airplane.
-With years of research behind them, Icon designed the A5 with both safety and ease of flyability in mind.
-In addition to a solid design, Icon added some unique safety features that you won’t see on other aircraft.
+With years of research behind them, ICON designed the A5 with both safety and ease of flyability in mind.
+In addition to a solid design, ICON added some unique safety features that you won’t see on other aircraft.

 The Angle of Attack (AoA) Instrument

-Unique to the A5 is the Angle of Attack Instrument.
+Unique to the A5 is the angle-of-attack Instrument.
 Positioned just on top of the instruments it’s in easy view for the pilot.
-The AoA tells you how close the wing is to stalling.
-This simple yet important piece of information allows for the pilot to make a quick reference and see where they are operating at within the airframe performance envelope.
+The angle-of-attack indicator tells you how close the wing is to stalling.

 1. Wing Cuff: Located on the leading edge, it separates the wing into two distinct parts.
 These two parts have different air foils.
 The outer leading edge is drooped which allows it to remain in flight and continue generating lift after the inboard portion of the wing has stalled.
 This allows the airframe to have a progressive stall.